-UCS-2 Interchange Converters
+UCS-2 interchange converters

 UCS-2 uses a universal 16-bit encoding.
 Conversions for each code set are provided in both directions, between the code set and UCS-2.
-For more information, see Chapter 4, "Code Sets for National Language Support," on page 49.

 UCS-2 converters are found in /usr/lib/nls/loc/uconvTable and /usr/lib/nls/loc/uconv directories.
 The uconvdef command is used to generate new converters or to customize existing UCS-2 converters.